RandyRDavila/GraphCalc/paper.md

 `GraphCalc` is a Python library for computing a wide range of graph-theoretic invariants using a blend of exact enumeration, solver-based optimization, and seamless integration with `NetworkX`.
 While it supports `NetworkX` graphs natively, it also includes its own lightweight data structures for graphs and polytopes, enabling efficient experimentation, extension, and symbolic computation.

-Originally developed to power *automated conjecturing systems**, `GraphCalc` forms the computational backbone of the *TxGraffiti* (*TexasGraffiti*) family of programs [@TxGraffiti2023; @TxGraffiti; @optimist].
+Originally developed to power *automated conjecturing systems*, `GraphCalc` forms the computational backbone of the *TxGraffiti* (short for *TexasGraffiti*) family of programs [@TxGraffiti2023; @TxGraffiti; @optimist].
 These systems generate mathematical conjectures by analyzing large datasets of graphs enriched with invariant data—making the scope, precision, and diversity of `GraphCalc`'s computations essential for discovery.

 The library supports both classical and advanced invariants.
 These include: